 No child should die from diabetes

-Changing Diabetes® in Children is a public-private partnership established in 2009.
-The partnership provides comprehensive care for children and young people living with type 1 diabetes in low- and middle-income countries.
-This includes free life-saving medicine and supplies for persons up to 25 years of age.
+Changing Diabetes® in Children is a public-private partnership founded in 2009.
+Its goal is to help provide comprehensive care to children and youth with type 1 diabetes living in low and middle-income countries.
+This can include free life-saving medicine, blood glucose monitoring equipment and medical supplies for young people under the age of 25.

 Type 1 diabetes (often referred to as childhood diabetes) is a lifelong, autoimmune condition which impairs the body’s ability to produce insulin.
 If left undiagnosed or untreated, excess glucose causes damage to organs which can result in severe health complications and, ultimately, in premature death.
 There is currently no prevention or cure and the only effective long-term treatment is multiple, daily injections of insulin.